mqtt-tools/mqttwarn/README.md

 |   90 | Jane Jolie | { "name" : "Jane Jolie", "id" : 90, "number" : 17 } | 2018-09-17T20:20:31.889002Z | my/2  |
 +------+------------+-----------------------------------------------------+-----------------------------+-------+
 ```
-Here, the plugin pulled values for the new columns from standard mqttwarn meta-data.
+Here, the plugin pulled values for the new columns from standard mqttwarn metadata.

 When a message is received, the  plugin will attempt to populate the following column names:
 - root-level JSON nodes in the message